oscar-al8/devconnector-project/README.md

 # DevConnector Project

-A personal project made with MERN Stack and deployed to Heroku.
+A personal project made with MERN Stack using Redux.

+See the complete website deployed on Heroku: https://mighty-ocean-00211.herokuapp.com/